ivan4oto/race-photos/docs/DOMAIN.md

 - Access must be limited to events the participant actually attended; cross-event browsing is disallowed unless permission is granted.
 - Photographers can upload and manage only the events they are assigned to, unless granted global access by admins.

-## Pricing, Commissions & Payouts
 - **Photographer Pricing:** Each photographer defines their rates (per photo, bundle, or tiered).
 Pricing metadata should be stored per photo or per event package.
 - **Race Photos Commission:** A default platform commission applies to every sale, with optional photographer-specific overrides.
 - **Purchase Flow:** Shopper selects photos, price is computed (photographer price + commission).
 Secure checkout occurs via Apple Pay, Google Pay, etc.
 - **Settlement:** Once payment succeeds, revenue splits into photographer earnings and Race Photos commission.
 Photographer earnings accumulate until scheduled payouts.
+- **Organizer-paid access:** Organizers can contract per event or across their portfolio to fund participant access.
+In this mode, verified participants download full-resolution photos for free.
+The organizer pays Race Photos (platform/service fee) and pays photographers directly under the negotiated license/usage terms; no participant-facing charges or platform commission on downloads apply.
-- **Payout Cycle:** At defined intervals, Race Photos issues payouts to photographers, deducting any platform commissions and fees.
+- **Payout Cycle:** At defined intervals, Race Photos issues payouts to photographers, deducting any platform commissions and fees (not used when organizer pays photographers directly).

 ## Key Domain Entities & Glossary
 | Term | Description |